The Cool, Civilian to Combat, Character Select

 Flail of Ambivalence – Use Star Sapphire’s power ring to construct a huge hammer and pound away at your opponents!

 Star Sapphire’s jab attack shoots heart energy (a beam shot for her Smash) that makes her a little OP since enemies have a tough time retaliating from a distance.
 Her other moves do require you to close in distance, with Flail of Ambivalence being a slow one-directional, and thus the most unwieldy, special attack in the game.
+She is able to pick up and throw enflamed or electrified enemies, but only those of a smaller size.

 —-Combat Full Breakdown—-